Wolox/dictum/README.md

 end
 ```

+This is how your controller test should look now, much better.

 # Dynamic HTML documentation

 So far so good, but your team needs to read the documentation everytime you update it, and sending the documentation file to them doesn't seem too practical.
 Instead you can use the HTML version of Dictum and generate static views with the content.
 Here is a very basic example of what you can do to generate the views and routes dynamycally: